 1-3 gallon pot = 10 minutes 5-10 gallon pot = 20 minutes 15 gallon pot = 30 minutes 1.75”-2.5” Caliper = 40-60 minutes 3” or larger Caliper = 60-80 minutes

 Hose with Attachment: With the attachment set to mist or shower, water planting beds until a puddle forms.

 Gator bags: Gator bags should be tended to weekly.
 After filling them with a garden hose, maintenance is easy as they become self-watering.

-Spring Planting: Establishment of plants is very important.
+Spring Planting: The establishment of plants is very important.
 Spring plantings require water three (3) times per week.
-After the first month water plants according to your customized chart.
+After the first-month water plants according to your customized chart.

 Fall Planting: Trees and shrubs planted in the fall will likely require less watering than spring plantings.
 Follow your schedule for the first month.
 After 30 days of continuous care reduce watering until plants reemerge.